smart-facility/cognicity-reports-powertrack/README.md

 * rulesUrl - URL to fetch JSON rules from Gnip PowerTrack
 * rules - List of objects to configure Gnip PowerTrack rules.
 Objects contain a series of key-value properties, where the key is the Gnip PowerTrack tag for the rule, and the value is the rule as a string.
 * maxReconnectTimeout - Time in seconds that is the longest delay between reconnection attempts for the stream
-* sendTweetOnMaxTimeoutTo - If the maximum reconnection time is reached, try and send a notification tweet to this user (without @)
+* sendTweetOnMaxTimeoutTo - If the maximum reconnection time is reached, try and send a notification tweet to these users (without @, comma separated if there are multiple users)

 #### Twitter account configuration
 Set the app authentication parameters as provided by Twitter.
 See the [ntwitter-module](https://github.com/AvianFlu/ntwitter) documentation for more details.